Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/fungible.md

 ### Operatable

 :::warning
-The 'operatorable' fungible contract should be viewed skeptically as an ```operator``` can aborarily move tokens.
+The 'operatorable' fungible contract should be viewed skeptically as an ```operator``` can arbotarily move tokens.
 :::

 ```ocaml